10 Great Ice and Snow Removal Hacks You’ll Wish You Knew Sooner

 Psst!
 Speaking of electric snow blowers, check out our list of the best electric snow blowers of the year.

 Use Your Leaf Blower to Remove Snow

 Don’t put your leaf blower away for the season, put it to your advantage!
 Leaf blowers work great for removing light, fluffy snow.

 Smart Snow Blowing

+A snow blower can make quick work of a covered driveway, but you want to make sure you’re doing it correctly.
 The best method to snow blow your driveway is to start in the middle and throw the snow toward one edge of the driveway.
 Then, make a U-turn and come back down the other side and continue to alternate.
-This way you won't have to adjust the chute as often and shouldn't need a second pass.
+This way you won’t have to adjust the chute as often and shouldn’t need a second pass.

 Sure, you could try using your shop vacuum to suck up the snow and dump it in another location.
 But we recommend hooking your house up to the exhaust on your vacuum and turning it into a blower.
 Just point and blow the snow away.